franknyn/sortablefile/README.md

 better sortablefile
 ============

 In addition to what [sortablefile module](https://github.com/bummzack/sortablefile) can do, this plugin provides a way of customising file edit fields much more flexible than [UploadFiled->setFileEditFields()](https://docs.silverstripe.org/en/3.4/developer_guides/forms/field_types/uploadfield/#edit-uploaded-images) .
-You can edit many_many_extraFields for file.
+You can add/edit many_many_extraFields for file.

 Example setup for many_many_extraFields
 -------------